inamtyulhaq/LeetCode/README.md

 This repository contains solutions to all the problems that I solved on LeetCode.

-I usually put the problem link at the top, then my approach(es) and the solution.
+I usually put the problem link at the top, then my approach(s) and the solution.

-Licensed under MIT License.
-Anyone can use, modify, and distribute this code with proper attribution.
+Shared only for educational purposes.
+No commercial intent.